OpenClaw Security Audit Checklist

 Symlink Check

-# Find all symlinks in Moltbot directories
+# Find all symlinks in OpenClaw directories

-find ~/.config/moltbot -type l -ls
+find ~/.openclaw -type l -ls

-find ~/.local/share/moltbot -type l -ls
+find ~/.local/share/openclaw -type l -ls

 # Should return empty or expected links only